stratisproject/BlockchainProgramming/other_types_of_ownership/p2wpkh_pay_to_witness_public_key_hash.md

 But new nodes will require the signature to get the transaction verified.

-**In NBitcoin, spending a P2WPKH output is not different from spending a normal P2PKH.
+**In NStratis, spending a P2WPKH output is not different from spending a normal P2PKH.
 To get the ```ScriptPubKey``` to use from a public key, use ```PubKey.WitHash``` instead of ```PubKey.Hash```.**

 ```cs